tweag/nickel/doc/manual/contracts.md

 #### Conclusion

-Our `NumToBool` contract doesn't perform all the checks needed right away.
+Our `NumberBoolDict` contract doesn't perform all the checks needed right away.
 Instead, **it returns a new value, which is wrapping the original value with delayed checks inside**.
 Doing so preserves laziness of the language and only triggers the checks when the values are used or exported in a configuration.